Active robustness against the detuning-error for Rydberg quantum gates: Effective dynamics for gates

 with enhanced Rabi frequency $\sqrt{2}\tilde{\Omega}$ and the detuning $\delta^{\prime\prime} = \delta^{\prime}-\frac{\tilde{\Omega}^2}{\delta_{0}+\frac{\Omega_{c}^2}{\Delta_0}+2B} $.

-Taking the specific TO pulse as an example, we numerically confirm the implementation of a two-qubit $C_Z$ gate by plotting the dynamical evolution of each basis state $\{|01\rangle,|11\rangle\}$ combined with their accumulated phases, see Fig.\ref{Fig5:effective}(a-b).
-Via the use of complete double STIRAP pulse sequences, both $|01\rangle$ and $|11\rangle$ return to their initial positions on the Bloch sphere at $t=T_g$ forming an enclosed area \cite{PhysRevA.69.050301}.
-For comparison the effective two-level dynamics is also calculated in the figure.
-Note that $|00\rangle$ is uncoupled and therefore, accumulates no phase.
+To verify the effective two-level dynamics, we now numerically plot the implementation of a two-qubit $C_Z$ gate by taking the specific TO and DER pulses as examples.
+In Fig.\ref{Fig5:effective}(a1-a2), the dynamical evolutions of initial $|01\rangle$ and $|11\rangle$ states, the intermediate $|0r\rangle$ and $|\chi\rangle$ states, combined with their accumulated phases $\phi_{01},\phi_{11}$, are presented for the TO pulse.
+Remarkably, via the use of double STIRAP pulse sequences(see top), both $|01\rangle$ and $|11\rangle$ return to their initial positions on the Bloch sphere forming a completely enclosed area \cite{PhysRevA.69.050301}.
+This implies that the sufficient population exchange between $|01\rangle$(or $|11\rangle$) and $|0r\rangle$(or $|\chi\rangle$) appears by obeying the full adiabatic transfer and other intermediate-state population has been strongly suppressed.
+The resulting infidelity achieves $1-\mathcal{F}_{to} \approx 3\times 10^{-7}$ at zero detuning (see Table I).
+Here, note that $|00\rangle$ is uncoupled and therefore, accumulates no phase.
 State $|01\rangle$ and $|10\rangle$ are equivalent by symmetry so $\phi_{01}=\phi_{10}$.
-For the case of TO pulse we clearly see the population returning back to the desired state $|01\rangle$ and $|11\rangle$ after performing the double STIRAP pulse sequences in which the total phase accumulation $\phi_{00}-\phi_{01}-\phi_{10}+\phi_{11}\approx -1.00098\pi$ realizes the $C_Z$ gate.
+Hence, we clearly see the population returning back to the desired state $|01\rangle$ and $|11\rangle$ after performing the double STIRAP pulse sequences in which the total phase accumulation is $\phi_{00}-\phi_{01}-\phi_{10}+\phi_{11}\approx -1.00001\pi$ which realizes the $C_Z$ gate.

+For comparison, we also study the population dynamics for the DER pulse in Fig. \ref{Fig5:effective}(b1-b2).
+We remark that the DER pulse requires a longer time-spent on intermediate Rydberg states $|0r\rangle$ and $|\chi\rangle$, giving rise to a less sufficiently adiabatic transfer due to the staying of Rydberg population.
+In this case the DER pulse becomes inherently more robust against the detuning errors on Rydberg states, and achieves $1-\mathcal{F}_{der}\approx 2.9\times 10^{-3}$ when the detuning deviation is zero.
+Based on the Bloch sphere version we also clearly see the adiabatic transfer is incomplete for the $|01\rangle$ and $|11\rangle$ states, and hence confirm that the TO pulse can outperform the DER pulse by having a smaller infidelity at zero detuning.